jonginn/leapballoonanimals/readme.md

 ### Usage

 Fire this up in your browser, make sure your Leap Motion is plugged in, and start making balloon animals!
 Make sure your sound is on.
+This hack is mostly intended for humour and not for practical purposes.

 ### Demonstration Vine:
 [https://vine.co/v/bUTLuIqmdQd](https://vine.co/v/bUTLuIqmdQd)